Measurements at forward rapidity of elliptic flow of charged hadrons and open-heavy-flavor muons in Au$+$Au collisions at $\sqrt{s_{_{NN}}}=200$ GeV: Analysis Procedure

 \subsubsection{Background determination}

-We evaluate the uncertainty that the background-normalization method introduces to the measurement of $v_2$.
-In Section~\ref{sec:Methods} the signal is obtained after determining a $p_T$-dependent normalization scale for the mixed-event sample.
-This method assumes that the range where the $\chi^2$-FVTXMuTr distribution is fitted to obtain the normalization is dominated by background both in the same-event and in the mixed-event samples.
+We evaluate the uncertainty that the false-match determination method introduces to the measurement of $v_2$.
+In Section~\ref{sec:Methods} the true matches are obtained after determining a $p_T$-dependent normalization scale for the mixed-event sample.
+This method assumes that the range where the $\chi^2$-FVTXMuTr distribution is fitted to obtain the normalization is dominated by false matches in the same-event sample.
+This allows for a direct comparison to the mixed-event sample, which is comprised entirely of false matches.
 To account for the uncertainties associated with this assumption, the normalization factor was increased and decreased by two standard deviations of the value returned by the fit.
 Then, the remainder of the analysis was performed identically.
-Any difference in the final $v_2$ value is due to the background-normalization factor.
+Any difference in the final $v_2$ value is due to the false-match determination method.